silimotion/brotsycl/README.md

 ## Limitations

 Due to the very early stage of SYCL compilers, it is hard to get a generic SYCL executable.
-Work is being done by the OpenSYCL team to develop the SSCP generic compilation.
+Work is being done by the AdaptiveCpp team to develop the SSCP generic compilation.
 Until everything is polished enough, it will be difficult to produce a tiny and performant downloadable executable runnable on all architectures.

 Using the GPU that runs the displays for the calculations may cause freezing.
 I am investigating this to clarify whether it is a bug in SYCL, the compiler, the program, or intended behaviour.